Project Magnampy 2

 70% of people in Madagascar live in multidimensional povertyUNDP, 2011

-Project Magnampy is addressing environmental, health and livelihoods problems in the rural communities of Beandry and Mananara II.
-Working through community committees who mobilise and motivate their peers, the Magnampy team are:
+Project Magnampy addressed environmental, health and livelihoods problems in the rural communities of Beandry and Mananara II.
+Working through community committees who mobilise and motivate their peers, the Magnampy team:

-- promoting the growth, use and sale of leaves from highly nutritious Moringa oleifera trees, simultaneously improving nutrition and offering people a new source of income;
+- Promoted the growth, use and sale of leaves from highly nutritious Moringa oleifera trees, simultaneously improving nutrition and offering people a new source of income;

-- supporting people to build fuel-efficient stoves– reducing pressure on protected forests and minimising smoke inhalation which contributes to the high levels of respiratory disease in Madagascar;
+- Supported people to build fuel-efficient stoves– reducing pressure on protected forests and minimising smoke inhalation which contributes to the high levels of respiratory disease in Madagascar;

-- motivating people to eliminate open defecation - decreasing the risk of contaminating food and water sources and subsequent diarrhoeal disease;
+- Motivated people to eliminate open defecation - decreasing the risk of contaminating food and water sources and subsequent diarrhoeal disease;

-- working with communities to build and maintain wells - ensuring people have access to a clean source of drinking water.
+- Worked with communities to build and maintain wells - ensuring people have access to a clean source of drinking water.

-Magnampy 2 activities are being supported by fun and educational workshops at schools in each community.
-This ensures that children have the knowledge to implement safer practices as they grow up, shaping lifelong habits, whilst also impacting practices in the wider community as children tell their friends and families about what they’ve learned.
+Magnampy 2 activities were supported by fun and educational workshops at schools in each community.
+This ensured that children have the knowledge to implement safer practices as they grow up, shaping lifelong habits, whilst also impacting practices in the wider community as children tell their friends and families about what they’ve learned.